Compare abortion procedures

 - Surgical Termination of Pregnancy (STOP).

-How far along in the pregnancy can I be? - Up to 10 weeks of pregnancy.
+How far along in the pregnancy can I be? - Up to nine to 10 weeks of pregnancy (depends on the provider).

 Where does the procedure take place? - You may see a nurse, doctor or midwife in a clinic and receive two medicines (tablets) to take at home.

-- With telemedicine EMA you may talk to a nurse, doctor or midwife on the phone and then collect the medicines from a pharmacy, clinic or get them sent by courier.
+- With EMA by phone (telemedicine) you may talk to a nurse, doctor or midwife on the phone and then collect the medicines from a pharmacy, clinic or get them sent to you by courier.

 - With a doctor in a hospital or community clinic.